top of page

 Adventure Bay

-7. Nelson Falls Walk, West Coast
+6. Nelson Falls walk, West Tasmania

 A short, shaded rainforest walk that’s perfect for young kids — even stroller-friendly.
 The trail winds past mossy logs and lush ferns before opening up to the stunning Nelson Falls.
 Peaceful, easy, and picture-perfect.
 Ideal break for a quick leg-stretch on a West Coast road trip.